h3li0p4us3/AIO_VPN/README.md

 ## Installation

-1. Download the latest release of the **All in One VPN Service Installer** from the [Releases](https://github.com/h3li0p4us3/AIO_VPN/releases) section.
+1. Download the latest release of the **AIO VPN Installer** from the [Releases](https://github.com/h3li0p4us3/AIO_VPN/releases) section.
-2. Double-click the downloaded installer file to start the installation process.
+2. Double-click the downloaded compressed file and extract it.
-3. Follow the on-screen instructions to complete the installation.
-4. Launch the **All in One VPN Service Installer** after installation.
+4. Launch the **AIO VPN Installer** after extracting files.

 ## Usage